Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 Historical Monuments of Mtskheta.
 World Heritage Site

-Svetitskhoveli Cathedral (11th century), Samtavro Monastery (4th century) and Jvari Monastery (6th century) in Mtskheta are amongst the most significant monuments of Georgian Christian architecture, and are historically significant in the development of medieval architecture throughout the Caucasus.
+Svetitskhoveli Cathedral (11th century), Samtavro Monastery (4th century) and Jvari Monastery (6th century) in Mtskheta are amongst the most significant monuments of Georgian Christian architecture and are historically significant in the development of medieval architecture throughout the Caucasus.
 Of special significance are early inscriptions, which form a valuable reference in the study of the origins of the early Georgian alphabet.
 Samtavro necropolis, a burial place north of the monastery, is dated between the middle of the 3rd millennium BC and the 10th century.

-In the outskirts of Mtskheta are the ruins of Armaztsikhe fortress (3rd century BC), the Armaztsikhe acropolis (dating to the late 1st century BC), remains of a “Pompey’s bridge” (according to legends built by Roman legionnaires of Pompey the Great in the 1st century BC), the fragmentary remains of a royal palace (1st–3rd century AD), a nearby tomb of the 1st century AD, and the fortress of Bebris tsikhe (14th century).
+In the outskirts of Mtskheta are the ruins of Armaztsikhe fortress (3rd century BC), the Armaztsikhe acropolis (dating to the late 1st century BC), remains of a “Pompey’s bridge” (according to legends built by Roman legionnaires of Pompey the Great in the 1st century BC), the fragmentary remains of a royal palace (1st–3rd century AD), a nearby tomb of the 1st century AD, and the fortress of Bebris Tsikhe (14th century).

 Large framed gilt icons are the major adornment.
 The iconostasis is carved grey stone.
-Many marble slabs are in the floor, several with the crest of Georgia – 3 are kings and others are queens and children.
-Another highlight are the ornate brass candleholders each with 66 spots.Image result for Svetitskhoveli Cathedral
+Many marble slabs are on the floor, several with the crest of Georgia – 3 are kings and others are queens and children.
+Another highlight is the ornate brass candleholders each with 66 spots.

 TBILISI (pop 1.5 million)

 Tbilisi is the capital and the largest city of Georgia, lying on the banks of the Kura River.
 Founded in the 5th century AD by Vakhtang I of Iberia, since then Tbilisi served as the capital of various Georgian kingdoms and republics.
-Between 1801 and 1917, then part of the Russian Empire, Tbilisi was the seat of the Imperial Viceroy, governing both Southern and Northern Caucasus.
+Between 1801 and 1917, then part of the Russian Empire, Tbilisi was the seat of the Imperial Viceroy, governing both the Southern and Northern Caucasus.

-Because of its location on the crossroads between Europe and Asia, and its proximity to the lucrative Silk Road, throughout history Tbilisi was a point of contention among various global powers.
+Because of its location on the crossroads between Europe and Asia, and its proximity to the lucrative Silk Road, throughout history, Tbilisi was a point of contention among various global powers.
 The city’s location to this day ensures its position as an important transit route for various energy and trade projects.

 Tbilisi’s diverse history is reflected in its architecture, which is a mix of medieval, neoclassical, Beaux Arts, Art Nouveau, Stalinist and Modern structures.

 Historically, Tbilisi has been home to people of multiple cultural, ethnic, and religious backgrounds, though it is currently overwhelmingly Eastern Orthodox Christian.
-Its notable tourist destinations include cathedrals Sameba, and Sioni, Freedom Square, Rustaveli Avenue and Agmashenebeli Avenue, medieval Narikala Fortress, the pseudo-Moorish Opera Theater, and the Georgian National Museum.
+Its notable tourist destinations include cathedrals Sameba, and Sioni, Freedom Square, Rustaveli Avenue and Agmashenebeli Avenue, the medieval Narikala Fortress, the pseudo-Moorish Opera Theater, and the Georgian National Museum.
 The climate in Tbilisi mostly ranges between 30 °C to 18 °C.

 Day 1 in Tbilisi